 The Fed regularly manipulates the money supply in an attempt to promote both stable prices and high employment, but it is not accountable for failing to hit any specific economic targets.
 At its own discretion, the Fed buys Treasury securities in the open market to speed up the economy and sells them to slow down the economy.
-As the Fed enters its sixth consecutive year of aggressively trying to expand the economy, policymakers should start to question the effectiveness of its discretionary monetary policies.
+After six consecutive years of the Fed’s aggressive expansionary monetary policy, policymakers should start to question the effectiveness of this policy.
 These distortionary policies, rather than expanding the economy, have harmed its long-term health.

-By injecting so much money into the system through purchases of Treasury securities, the Fed has kept short-term interest rates lower than they otherwise would be.
+By injecting so much money into the system through purchases of Treasury securities, the Fed has helped keep short-term interest rates lower than they otherwise would be.
 People who prefer traditionally safe investments, such as certificates of deposit (CDs), have suffered because CD rates have been artificially suppressed.
-Similarly, the Fed’s recent policies have almost surely caused some people to forgo saving and others to choose higher-return investments.
+Similarly, low short-term money market rates have almost surely caused some people to forgo saving and others to choose higher-return investments.

 To the extent that people decided against saving, choosing instead to spend more or hold cash, future economic growth will be harmed because fewer funds will be available for investments in physical goods such as homes, factories, and buildings.
 To the degree that individuals shifted savings into riskier investments, such as the stock market, those assets have become priced higher than they otherwise would be (possibly leading to the next financial “bubble” that will burst).
 Allowing market participants to respond on their own rather than imposing the Fed’s wishes would mitigate these problems by not artificially distorting interest rates.